 Chemotherapy drugs can cause some side effects that are painful.
 The drugs can damage nerves, leading to burning, numbness, tingling, or shooting pain, most often in the fingers or toes.
 Some drugs can also cause mouth sores, headaches, muscle pains, and stomach pains.

 Not everyone with cancer or who receives chemotherapy experiences pain from the disease or its treatment.
 But if you do, it can be relieved.
 First, keep a journal of your pain.
 It will help you and your family detect pain patterns, or possibly triggers that you may be able to avoid.
-Talk to your family and friends so they can describe the pain if you are unable to do so.
-Stay in contact with members of your care team.
-Your team should include doctors, nurses, pharmacists, and other healthcare professionals that can help you with your pain.
+Talk to your friends and family about how the pain makes you feel.
+This will help them to better understand the pain, and how and when to help you.